2series/python-linear-regression/linear regression.md

 >theta = (X^T * X)^(-1) * X^T * y

-Here is some example code for implementing the normal equation for simple linear regression in Python:
+Here is sample code for implementing the normal equation for simple linear regression in Python:

 ```
 import numpy as np